Tetracycline-Stained Teeth: Causes, Severity, and Treatment

 Extended Professional Tooth Whitening

-Research published in scientific literature has documented successful whitening outcomes for tetracycline staining using extended-duration bleaching protocols.
-Rather than two to four weeks of conventional whitening, tetracycline staining often requires two to six months of consistent take-home tray whitening with prescription-strength bleaching gel to achieve visible improvement.
-The results improve gradually over this extended period as the bleaching agent progressively reaches and oxidizes the stain compounds within the dentin.
+Research has documented successful whitening for tetracycline staining using extended-duration bleaching protocols.
+Rather than two to four weeks of conventional whitening, tetracycline cases often need two to six months of consistent take-home tray whitening with prescription-strength gel to produce visible improvement.
+The results build gradually over that extended period as the bleaching agent slowly reaches and oxidizes the stain compounds within the dentin.

-An important caveat: the whitening gel acts on the yellowish-brown oxidation products of the tetracycline-calcium complex.
-Gray staining, particularly the blue-gray banding characteristic of Class III staining, responds poorly to bleaching because the staining mechanism differs from the yellow-brown variety.
-Extended whitening is most likely to succeed with yellow or brown tetracycline staining and least likely to succeed with dark gray or blue-gray presentations.
+One important note: the bleaching gel works on the yellow-brown oxidation products of the tetracycline-calcium complex.
+Gray staining — particularly the blue-gray banding of Class III — responds poorly to bleaching because the staining mechanism is different.
+Extended whitening tends to succeed with yellow or brown tetracycline staining and tends to fall short with dark gray or blue-gray presentations.

 Dental Veneers